taolinge/streamlit/README.md

 `pip install -r requirements.txt`

 ### Run
+We suggest running using Streamlit for most use cases:

+`streamlit run run.py`

-To run the main script, run:
+To run as a typical Python script, run:

-`python run.py`
+`python run.py --mode script`

 The `credentials.py` file is configured to allow read-only access to an Arup-maintained database of the most recent relevant FRED data.
 In addition to using these Python scripts, you can connect to this database and run direct SQL queries to get the data you want.